RNC make arrest on weapons offence - NTV

 RNC make arrest on weapons offence

-The Royal Newfoundland Constabulary made an arrest following a report of a weapons offence in St. John’s.
+The RNC made an arrest following a report of a weapons offence in St. John’s.

-On Tuesday, at approximately 8:45 a.m., police responded to a report of a weapons offence in the area of Bond Street.
-Responding officers determined that multiple individuals outside of a home may have been armed with firearms.
-The area was contained by responding officers that included the Tactics and Rescue Unit, Police Dog Services and Criminal Investigation Division.
+On Thursday, Oct.
+9, shortly after 8:00 a.m., police responded to a report of a weapons offence in the area of Cabot Street.
+Responding officers determined that multiple individuals were inside of a home and may have been armed with firearms.
+The area was contained by responding officers that included the Tactics and Rescue Unit, Police Dog Services and Criminal Investigation Division, as well as assistance from the RCMP.

-At this time, there is no indication a firearm was discharged or that any injuries occurred.

-Around 9:30 a.m. one male was taken into custody nearby.
-Brian Tarrant, 43, was held in custody to appear in Provincial Court today on the following charges:
+Around 9:40 a.m., one male was taken into custody at the scene.
+Kenneth Clancey, 48, was held in custody to appear in Provincial Court today on the following charges:

 · Possession of a Weapon for a Dangerous Purpose